 Back to a Tutankhamun exhibition, then touring the USA.
-Nimoy wonders whether the popularity of this exhibition is evidence of a dissatisfaction with modernity, a theory so startlingly commonplace and plausible that it makes me gasp.
+Nimoy wonders whether the popularity of this exhibition is evidence of a dissatisfaction with modernity -- a theory so startlingly plausible that it literally makes me gasp.

 Dr Dolphin talks about the importance of mysteries, and talks passionately about the unusual and the rare and the secret.
 It's kind of stirring until he starts falling into clichés about the exotic East, but it's fun for a while.